Skip to main content

 Massage as Preventive Self Care

 Massage tends to work best when used as preventive care, not only when pain becomes intense.
 Recognising early body pain massage signs allows you to respond with support rather than waiting for discomfort to escalate.
+Think of massage as maintenance for your body and mind.

 Conclusion